Rutgers University–Camden: Visual and Performing Arts

 The Rutgers–Camden Center for the Arts provides performances, exhibitions, education programs, and community projects.
 The Fine Arts Building on the Rutgers–Camden campus houses the Walter K. Gordon Theater, Black Box Theater, and the Stedman Gallery.
 The Gordon Theater is the home venue for the Collingswood-based Symphony in C.

 Rutgers School of Business–Camden

+The Rutgers School of Business teaches accounting, management, organizational behavior, marketing, and related arts.
 The Rutgers School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Rutgers Law School

 The Rutgers Law School is a center of legal education, with two campuses—in Camden and Newark.
 Its faculty is internationally recognized in a number of fields including constitutional, criminal, health, and corporate law.
 Its alumni are leading members of the bar in public and private practice settings throughout the nation.
 The school is well represented among the state and federal judiciary.
 The law school is a member of the Association of American Law Schools and is on the list of approved schools of the American Bar Association.
 It offers a three-year course of study for full-time students and a four-year, part-time program leading to the awarding of the Juris Doctor degree."